-Phonics is taught daily in F1 and usually lasts around 10-15 minutes.
-The core focus is listening and attention skills, which we follow the Letters and Sounds scheme:
+Phonics is taught daily in F1 and usually lasts around 10 minutes.
+The core focus is listening and attention skills.
+We follow Little Wandle Foundation for Phonics and also include some Letters and Sounds activities.

 The aim of this aspect is to raise children's awareness of the sounds around them and to develop their listening skills.
 Activities suggested in the guidance include going on a listening walk, drumming on different items outside and comparing the sounds, playing a sounds lotto game and making shakers.